Capstone-24-25/vignette-anomaly-detection/README.md

 ## Repository Contents

-data - a folder containing the raw and preprocessed datasets used
+data - a folder containing the raw and preprocessed datasets used for our methods

 scripts - a folder containing separate Jupyter notebooks and Python files used

-vignette-anomaly.ipynb - a combined Jupyter notebook containing all results and analyses
+vignette-anomaly.ipynb - the primary vignette document, which is a combined Jupyter notebook containing all integrated code, results, and analyses

 Vignette_Presentation.pdf - a PowerPoint presentation of the Vignette ideas, analyses, results, and applications